donkirkby/donimoes/docs/rules.md

 up.
 With three players, all players play tetrominoes with the light side up, and then place one of their tokens on the tetromino.

-With 4 players, after a tetromino is played, the two opposing players can each take a domino from their hand, and give it to their partner.
-This is useful if you have two dominoes that will work well together.
-However, you can't tell your partner how to play it.
+With 4 players, after a tetromino is played, the two opposing players may each take a domino from their hand, and trade with their partner.
+This is useful if your partner is about to play and you have a domino that matches something on the board.
+It can also be useful when you have two dominoes that will work well together.
+However, you can't tell your partner how to play what you give them.

 ### Game End
 With 2 or 4 players, the game ends when one player or team plays four tetrominoes and wins.
 With 3 players, the game ends when one player plays three tetrominoes and wins.

+### Solitaire
+All the rules about playing dominoes and tetrominoes stay the same, but you're trying to fit all of the tetrominoes into a small space.
+You can play the tetrominoes either side up, but you get more points if they are mostly the same colour.
+If you play a domino that can have a tetromino played on it, you must play that tetromino.
+If you can't play any dominoes, discard one tetromino to count as unplayed, and draw up to four dominoes.
+Then put the same number of dominoes back in the pile, and shuffle the pile face down.

+**Level 1** - At the end of the game, count the number of black tetrominoes `B`, the number of white tetrominoes `W`, and the number of unplayed tetrominoes `X`.
+Calculate your score as `BxW + 7xX`.
+You win if your score is less than 10.

+**Level 2** - At the end of the game, imagine a rectangle surrounding the dominoes you played.
+Count the numbers along the longest side, and add that to the level 1 score.
+You win if your total score is less than 15.
+Good luck!

-### Variant
+### Tournament
 Tournament play is a series of games until one player wins seven points.
 One point for each tetromino.